leafsphp/new-docs/2.0/core/forms.md

 ```

 ### Validate

 Leaf now provides a much simpler way to validate a parameter using Leaf Forms.
 In one line, you can create a bunch of rules to validate a parameter with.
 Validate simply makes sure that the passed selected parameters pass these validation tests.
 It's never been simpler😎

-Parameters which fail the form validation are saved in the form's errors which can be accessed with errors()
+Parameters which fail the form validation are saved in the form's errors which can be accessed with errors().
+So In case the validation fails, `validate` returns false, else true.

 ```js
 $form->validate([